Wizarysan/warp-woolly-cook/README.md

 # TODO app!

 This project is abase for a simple Reactjs coding challenge.
-Please read carefully the below instructions
+Please read carefully the below instructions.
+There is a section on how to edit and submit your challenge, and a following section explaining the requirements.

-## IMPORTANT!
+# IMPORTANT!
 READ before starting
 By default for anonymous users (non logged in), your code and app will only remain on glitch.com for 5 days.
 In order to not lose your challenge, please create a glitch.com account and log in to glitch.com before proceeding.

 The following README contains instructions to guide you through the coding challenge, please read them carefully.